 Fugitive dust is created in various ways throughout many different industries.
 Without the implementation of proper suppression techniques, this unwanted dust can cause harm and irritation to those it comes into contact with.
 These migrant particles can leave short and long-term effects on those impacted depending on varied factors such as duration, composition, and areas of contact.
 To avoid the risks associated with mass dust creation, many dust control methods have been implemented over the years within the industries.
 Containing, collecting, and suppressing dust particles all serve the purpose of protecting the people and environment near its creation.

 BossTek's DustBoss line of industrial dust control products suppresses undesirable generated dust to keep the environment and workers safe.
 Controlling dust particles using atomized mist, DustBoss is applied throughout the construction and demolition industries to protect those from harmful dust.
 Over the next coming months, DustBoss throughout the Industries will look at these sectors to understand dust creation and suppression implementation.

 The Starting Point of Dust Control

 At the start of the chain, heavy dust is created in the demolition industry.
-Tearing down buildings, parking garages, and other large edifices create a lot of unwanted dust.
+Tearing down buildings, parking garages, and other large edifices create a lot of unwanted dust that requires dust control.
 Demolition sites work through a wide range of materials that were used to build the structure.
 Gathering and sorting these dismantled materials is done with a plan for reuse in another industry, and executing the process with heavy machinery is a large source of dust generation.

 This is where DustBoss starts its work.
 Suppressing dust generated during the tear down and the relocation of construction materials is easily handled by the cannon units from BossTek.
 Commonly used on demolition jobsites, the Fusion line of DustBoss units provide self-powered dust suppression equipment by pairing a cannon unit and genset together.
 Mounted on a roadworthy trailer, the Fusion provides excellent mobility to reach desired locations on demolition structures.